 This must include, at least, the name, address of the company, contribution account code, and its tax identification number (CIF).

-In addition, submitting the job contract and social security registration document will also be essential.
+In addition, submitting the job contract and social security registration document will also be essential (access a complete guide on how to obtain your social security number here).

 And here comes a very frequent question: Can I be hired if I still do not have my NIE or green card?
 This is crucial because, in order to obtain your registration certificate (which contains your NIE), you must have a job contract first.